Flavobacterium psychrophilum: Genome

-The genome of Flavobacterium psychrophilum consists of a circular chromosome of 2,861,988 bp, which is predicted to contain 2,432 protein-coding genes.
-Compared to environmental members of the family, it has a small genome probably related to its restricted ecological niche.
+The genome of flavobacterium psychrophilum consists of a circular chromosome of 2,861,988 bp, which is predicted to contain 2,432 protein-coding genes.
+Compared to environmental members of the family, it has a small genome, probably related to its restricted ecological niche.
 The genome encodes 13 assumed secreted proteases that are involved in virulence and destruction of the host's tissues.
-Also, the genome encodes for bacterial hemolysins that cooperate with proteases for tissue destruction and thiol-activated cytolysins like proteins that are responsible for host tissue damage.
+Also, the genome encodes for bacterial hemolysins that cooperate with proteases for tissue destruction and thiol-activated cytolysins, like proteins, that are responsible for host tissue damage.

 The genome of the organism encodes for an extensive aerobic respiratory chain.
 Genome analysis revealed that sugar kinase and phosphotransferase systems used by bacteria for specific carbohydrate uptake are absent.
 However, genes encoding for enzymes for the glycolytic pathway and the pentose phosphate pathway are present in its genome.
 These two pathways are therefore involved in precursor metabolites.
-Gene FP1110 and FP1111 encode for cyanophycinase and cyanophycin synthetase may serve as a storage compound for carbon, nitrogen, and energy and allowing the organism to survive in low-nutrient conditions.
+Gene FP1110 and FP1111 encode for cyanophycinase, and cyanophycin synthetase may serve as a storage compound for carbon, nitrogen, and energy, allowing the organism to survive in low-nutrient conditions.

-Bacterial Coldwater Disease (BCWD)
+Bacterial coldwater disease (BCWD)

-Flavobacterium psychrophilum is the causative agent of Bacterial coldwater disease (BCWD).
-Affected fish first display a whitish discoloration along the exterior side of the adipose fin then eventually progresses to invest the entire caudal peduncle.
-Infection can occur horizontally, between fish via waterborne and contact exposure, and vertically, because its association with early life stages of the fish.
-F. psychrophilum is able to resist lysozyme concentration greater than those that occur within salmoid eggs, making vertical transmission possible.
+Flavobacterium psychrophilum is the causative agent of bacterial cold water disease (BCWD).
+Affected fish first display a whitish discoloration along the exterior side of the adipose fin, then eventually progresses to invest the entire caudal peduncle.
+Infection can occur horizontally, between fish via waterborne and contact exposure, and vertically, since F. psychrophilum is able to resist lysozyme concentrations greater than those that occur within salmonid eggs.
 Treatment for BCWD is possible in early stages.
-Bath treatments with either water-soluble oxytetracyline or quaternary ammonium compounds are recommended, but such treatments are ineffective once the erosion of the peduncle and caudal fin become evident.
-In Europe, treatment has been successful with the use of oxytetracyline, amoxicillin, and florfenicol with little antibiotic resistance forming in the bacteria.
+Bath treatments with either water-soluble oxytetracycline or quaternary ammonium compounds are recommended, but such treatments are ineffective once the erosion of the peduncle and caudal fin becomes evident.
+In Europe, treatment with the use of oxytetracycline, amoxicillin, and florfenicol has been successful, with little antibiotic resistance forming in the bacteria.
 Currently, there are no commercially licensed vaccines available for use against this pathogen.